shanepeckham/CADScenario_Personalisation/README.md

 ![alt text](https://github.com/shanepeckham/CADScenario_Personalisation/blob/master/images/webcoffee1.png)

 This will open a new page and start up your Java eCommerce site.
 Have a look around, you can order 1 of 4 coffees but we have not yet wired up the web site to the ordering process, we will do this in the hands-on Lab component.
+The Web site requires an application setting called 'logicAppURL' with the value of the Logic App endpoint which we will create in the hands-on Lab component.

 See below:

 ![alt text](https://github.com/shanepeckham/CADScenario_Personalisation/blob/master/images/webcoffee1.png)

 ## 6. Activate the Bot Service and check the code has deployed

+CAVEAT: At the time of writing the Bot Service is still in preview and is therefore prone to all manner of stability issues and unpredictability.

 Navigate back to your Resource Group and select your provisioned Bot Service App Service App, it will have a default name of commcombot3[hash].
 Now select it and you will be navigated to the setup screen where you will register the Bot App Id so that it can be added to other channels if required, see below: